ekcasey/tw_ac_vagrant_workshop/README.md

 As we have written this recipe we have been manually testing our work by logging into the VM and verifying its state from the command line.
 However we want to treat our infrastructure as similarly to real code as possible.
 Therefore we will automate our testing.
 You will notice that within the cookbook directory we have added a test directory for you.
 We have created a file named default_spec.rb with one example test in it.
 To the test execute `$ kitchen verify`.

-*Excercise 4: Add more Tests*
+*Exercise 4: Add more Tests*
 *Add serverspec tests for the following...*

 *1. the bundler gem is installed*
 *2. the mysqld service is running*

-*make sure your tests fail on an unconverged instance and succeed after the cookbook is applied*
+*make sure your tests fail on an un-converged instance and succeed after the cookbook is applied*

 ### Add Another Platform

 A good chef cookbook should be platform independent.
 That is why each resource has multiple providers.
 The correct provider is selected for the platform.
 Serverspec tests can also be written so that they are platform independent.
 Test-kitchen allows you to test your cookbook against multiple platforms at once.

-*Excercise 5: Add a Ubuntu Platform*
+*Exercise 5: Add a Ubuntu Platform*
 * Add a second platform to your .kitchen.yml file.
 Use the box at this url https://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-i386-vagrant-disk1.box.
 Run '$ kitchen test -c' to converge and test centos and ubuntu concurrently.*